APPROVED for adults with heart failure with an ejection fraction of 40% or more

 For adults with chronic kidney disease in type 2 diabetes (CKD in T2D)

-Heart and kidney
+Heart and kidney icon

-CKD in T2D increases cardiovascular risk
+CKD increases cardiovascular risk

 When damage caused by CKD reduces the kidneys’ ability to do their job, more stress is put on the heart.
 CKD can increase your risk for cardiovascular events like heart attack.
-In fact, people with CKD in T2D are 3 times more likely to die from a cardiovascular event such as a heart attack, than people who have T2D alone.
+In fact, people with CKD in T2D are 3 times more likely to die from a cardiovascular event such as a heart attack than people who have T2D alone.

 What is a cardiovascular event?